lcassiol/RNGitHubList/README.md

 # RNGitHubList
-It's a serverless project for consume Github API, project from challenge bootcamp RocketSeat OMNI Stack
+It's a serverless project for consume Github API

+- Put your username and list your repositories and companies